Gamify-IT/.github/profile/README.md

 ### Chickenshock

 The [chickenshock repo](https://github.com/Gamify-IT/chickenshock) contains all the assets, scripts, game logic, … for the minigame Chickenshock.
-In Chickenshock you get asked a question and you shoot the chicken which holds the correct answer.
+In Chickenshock, you get asked a question and shoot the chicken, which holds the correct answer.

 ### Chickenshock backend

-The [chickenshock backend repo](https://github.com/Gamify-IT/chickenshock-backend) stores the Chickenshock data, like minigame runs.
+The [chickenshock backend repo](https://github.com/Gamify-IT/chickenshock-backend) stores the Chickenshock data, e.g., minigame runs.

 ### Bugfinder

 The [bugfinder repo](https://github.com/Gamify-IT/bugfinder) contains the Vue/Typescript Code for the minigame website Bugfinder.
-This minigame simulates a chat between two programmers, where the player needs to finds bugs in Java Code.
+This minigame simulates a chat between two programmers, where the player needs to find bugs in Java Code.

 ### Bugfinder Backend

-The [bugfinder backend repo](https://github.com/Gamify-IT/bugfinder-backend) stores the Bugfinder data, like minigame runs.
+The [bugfinder backend repo](https://github.com/Gamify-IT/bugfinder-backend) stores the Bugfinder data, e.g., minigame runs.

 ### Crosswordpuzzle

 The [crosswordpuzzle repo](https://github.com/Gamify-IT/crosswordpuzzle) contains the Vue/Typescript Code for the minigame website Crosswordpuzzle.
-This minigame is a simple crosswordpuzzle that is configurable.
+This minigame is a simple crossword puzzle that is configurable.

 ### Crosswordpuzzle Backend

-The [crosswordpuzzle backend repo](https://github.com/Gamify-IT/crosswordpuzzle-backend) stores the Crosswordpuzzle data, like minigame runs.
+The [crosswordpuzzle backend repo](https://github.com/Gamify-IT/crosswordpuzzle-backend) stores the Crosswordpuzzle data, e.g., minigame runs.

 ### Finitequiz

 The [finitequiz repo](https://github.com/Gamify-IT/finitequiz) contains the Vue/Typescript Code for the minigame website Finitequiz.
-It is a short and simple Quiz similar to many known TV Show formats.
+It is a short and straightforward quiz similar to many known TV Show formats.

 ### Finitequiz Backend

-The [finitequiz backend repo](https://github.com/Gamify-IT/finitequiz-backend) stores the Finitequiz data, like minigame runs.
+The [finitequiz backend repo](https://github.com/Gamify-IT/finitequiz-backend) stores the Finitequiz data, e.g., minigame runs.

 ### Git Card Game